Oral Sedation Near You

-If you have any concerns about the medication that may be used during oral sedation, we’ve provided a full breakdown below of the most common medications used in dentistry to achieve oral sedation.
+If you have any concerns about the medication that may be used during oral sedation, we’ve provided a full breakdown below of the most common medications used in dentistry to achieve oral sedation near you.
 To prevent any interactions with medication you may already be using, always communicate any hesitations you may have before an appointment and our dentists can adjust to your needs accordingly.

 Here are some of the medications used most often in oral sedation:

-The practice of oral sedation is completely safe, but there are certain side-effects you may experience from being orally sedated that you should be aware of before proceeding.
+The practice of oral sedation near you is completely safe, but there are certain side effects you may experience from being orally sedated that you should be aware of before proceeding.
 These can include:

 We are more than happy to discuss whether this method of sedation is best for your anxiety.
-Contact us today on (403) 202-2266 to learn more about how we can help you decide.
-We’re always willing to answer any questions you may have!
+Contact us today to learn more about oral sedation in Calgary, AB, and sedation dentistry.